 After a minor skin surgery

 A variety of surgical procedures requires a variety of suturing methods, dressings and postoperative instructions.
 Each patient and his/her operation is unique and will be managed accordingly.
-The information below gives an outline of the first few days after surgery.
-It aims to provide reassurance for understandable anxieties and to answer frequently asked questions.

 Soon after the procedure

 The local anaesthetic will wear off after about 2–4 hours; if you experience any pain or discomfort following the procedure this may be relieved with a painkiller, e.g. Paracetamol, rather than Aspirin.
 Keep the wound clean and dry, but if it accidentally gets wet do not worry.
 Most dressings can be changed at home straight away or will simply dry out together with the wound.

 Inevitably there will be some oozing of tissue fluid, slightly bloodstained, from the wound.
 This is normal and to be expected.
 Finger pressure over the operated area 15–20 minutes immediately after the procedure prevents imminent discharge and tissue swelling, so all patients are shown how to apply that before leaving the operating theatre.

 Some wounds are closed with dissolvable sutures, others with non-absorbable ones.
 The decision on which to use is based on a variety of facts, but also on patient preference and this will be discussed with you in advance.
 When closing the wound, personally, I prefer to use the non-absorbable stitch which is interwoven in the deeper layers of the skin (subcuticular stitch), which needs to be removed later, but does not leave any stitch marks durimng healing (Pic 1).
 The scar corresponding to such closure technique is illustarted in Picture 2.